-In addition to any processing of visual images (as documented above) in regards to assessments for the purposes of monitoring progression, we may also process visual images for the purposes of publicity, e.g. newsletters, and training videos.
+In addition to any processing of visual images (as documented above) regarding individual assessments for the purposes of monitoring progression, we may also process visual images for the purposes of publicity, e.g., newsletters, and training videos.
 Our lawful basis for this secondary process is consent.
 We will not use your visual images for the purposes of publicity or training without your prior consent.

 - Who we may share your information with

 We may need to share the personal information we have collected about you with partner organisations where relevant to the individual and/or their care provision.
 These include but are not limited to:

 - SENDIASS (previously known as Parent Partnership)

 - RISE (aka CAMHS)

 - Health professionals, (e.g., GPs, Hospitals, Health Visitors)

 - Exhall Grange School (for Vision Support Service)